nyorain/ny/doc/concepts/main.md

 The goal of ny is to offer a modern, independent and lightweight toolkit for all windowing uses.
 It aims for gaming/cad/general-hardware-accelerated applications as well as normal ui applications.
 This is achieved by offering integration with drawing capabilities while keeping the connection as small as possible.
-Ny can be compiled without any drawing toolkits at all.
+It can be compiled without any drawing toolkits (or other bloated dependencies) at all.
+The only things it needs are basically the needed underlaying backend libraries, a bunch modern C++ template headers that are downloaded automatically during building (cmake + git) and xkbcommon on linux backends (could theoretically be replaced, but using it is really sane since it is a good, efficient, lightweight and independent library).

 The goal is not:
 	- fully integrated drawing library
 	- complex ui/widget library
+	- gaming-only windowing system

 Model of operation - Threads
 ============================